Get maximum cash for the contents of your closet without getting ripped off

-We're (thankfully, luckily, etc.) nearing the end of February, and that means spring is just beyond the horizon.
+We're (thankfully, luckily, etc.) nearing the end of cold weather, and that means spring is just beyond the horizon.
 With it will come a lot of reminders about spring cleaning and much urging to Konmari your life, living quarters and wardrobe, and let us be the first to say it: throw some stuff out or give it to charity, you'll feel better.
 Don't throw your bags out, though--there are too many online resale options for that.

 Because the vast majority of people are far more comfortable being customers than sellers, we've put together a little beginner's guide to making back some of the cash you spent on your bags in the first place.
 Who knows--with an afternoon of closet-cleaning and photo taking, you might have enough in the coffers for a new spring bag of your own.